WebAssembly/website/getting-started/developers-guide.md

 If you are running a Linux distribution for which Emscripten toolchain is not available precompiled (currently Ubuntu 16.04 works best), or if you want to build the whole toolchain from source, Emscripten SDK can also be used to drive the build.
 The required steps are as follows.

 ### Prerequisites
-To compile to WebAssembly, some prerequisite tools are needed:
+To compile the WebAssembly toolchain, some prerequisite tools are needed:

 - Git.
 On Linux and OS X this is likely already present.
 On Windows download the [Git for Windows](https://git-scm.com/) installer.
 - CMake.
 On Linux and OS X, one can use package managers like `apt-get` or `brew`, on Windows download [CMake installer](https://cmake.org/download/).